A1 - A17 - A46

 It's so bad at times it's arguably quicker to go through the middle of Newark.

-An anonymous contributor can't see:
+Anonymous can't see:

 Its a nightmare...get some lights on it and cut away all the bushes!